Submitty Student Auto Feed is an optional command-line PHP script that can automatically fill or update classlists on a cron schedule.

 and));

-program code. - Don’t forget the commas – just like in an English list, every item (code) is separated by commas.
+. - Don’t forget the commas – just like in an English list, every code is separated by commas.

 Expected Term Code